wiiNinja/NUS.downloader.command.line/compiled.outputs/Readme.txt

     nandpermissionpatch = Optional: If IOS, then apply NAND Permission patch
         * I've only verified the creation of, but not the validity of the results.
-        * Content is same as the original GUI version.
+        * Content is same as the original GUI version. wii = Default NUS server (automatically selects the first online server between official wii server and RC24) dsi = Use DSI server
+    <Custom Server URL> = Optional - Can specify an alternate server URL to use instead of the built-in URLs

 <packwad> and <localuse> are defaulted to ON to make it easy for people.
 If for some reason, you need these defaults to OFF, PM me in GBATemp.net, and I'll change it.